 Shop

 Staycation with the option of a ferry ride (the most beautiful in the world) to San Francisco’s gourmet-themed Ferry Building.
 If you go, check the Book Passage’s event calendar to tie your trip in with one of their author events (weekends often feature cookbook authors with a Farmer’s Market tie-in), and try to plan for a sunset return trip — yes, they serve alcohol.
-There are plenty of viable shopportunities in Sausalito as well.
-For those sustainability-minded ladies in your life, Amour Vert will have something to put in a box, and Sausalito Books By the Bay has a well-curated collection of unique books and gifts.
+There are plenty of viable shopportunities in Sausalito as well, including Sausalito Books By the Bay with its well-curated collection of unique books and gifts.
 And if you still haven’t found the perfect gift, Soxalito offers a whimsical sock collection sure to bring a smile on the grumpiest of scrooges.
-Head to Caledonia Street for whimsy, mermaid Waterfront Wonders, or Nordic-California lifestyle at Salt, offering unique home goods and fashion accessories.
+Head to Caledonia Street for whimsy, mermaid Waterfront Wonders, or Nordic-California lifestyle at SALT, offering unique home goods and fashion accessories.

 Stay

 For those looking for a true staycation, now’s your chance to get into the iconic 33-room Inn Above Tide in Sausalito, which is also ideal for viewing Sausalito’s Lighted Boat Parade & Fireworks (Dec.
-14) and browsing various stores and businesses’ entries in the town’s annual Gingerbread House Competition & Tour (through Dec.
-31).
+13–14) and browsing various stores and businesses’ entries in the town’s annual Gingerbread House Competition & Tour (Dec.
+8–31).
 Casa Madrona is also an excellent option for the parade and sweeping bay views.
 Plus, room service is by Poggio, a frequent Best of the County winner for Italian food, including pizza, pasta and their famous negroni.

 Napa